jxdx/friends-api/QnA.md

 > I spent ~6 to 8 hours over multiple days

 ### What was the hardest part?
+> The hardest part was not returning yourself as a friend when someone else added you.
+I would have liked to do it all in one request but I was able to acccomplish this with 2 request and then joni the results.
+See friendship model, friendships method.
-> Managing all the different friendships was harder than I expected.
+Managing all the different friendships was also harder than I expected.
 I created a FriendshipService class with an error handler to make this as clean as possible.
 I also don't normally use request tests but I tried them for this assignement, request specs drive behavior through the full stack, including routing.
 However, it doesn't allow you